Free & Same Day Ground Shipping | View Details

 Can I Paint the Concrete after Applying DryWay?

 Not initially.
 DryWay provides excellent stain protection.
-In other words, things have trouble sticking to it.
-You would have to wait for DryWay to wear down to apply paint to the surface.
-For as long as DryWay is working within your concrete, it will potentially inhibit the bond of paint needs to the surface.
+In other words, some materials have trouble bonding to the surface after the product has cured.
+You would have to wait for DryWay to wear down to apply paint, or epoxy, or use a surface leveler, patching compound, or similar.
+For as long as DryWay is working, the sealer will inhibit the chemical bond of surface coatings.

 Yes.
 DryWay will not trap water vapor thus allowing for the substrate to breathe and dry out.